thesimplekid/cdk-spark-payment-prcoessor/README.md

 # Development mode with logging
 RUST_LOG=info cargo run

-# Production mode
+# Production release
 cargo run --release
 ```

-The gRPC server will start on `0.0.0.0:50051` (or your configured port).
+The gRPC server will start on `127.0.0.1:50051` (or your configured address and port).

 ## Configuration